Failpfailp/discord.js-bot-base/README.md

 # Discord.js-bot-base
  The discord.js base to my bot
-### This code has only recently updated to look like this so thinking will change!
+### This code has only recently updated to look like this.
+So things will change!

 ## You will have to edit:
 - /src/index.js